You can also fill out the form at the library. Bring a photo ID with you when collecting your library card.

 2. You can change the PIN code on the Profile tab.
 You will need your PIN code to borrow with self-service machines.

-You can borrow items from the collections of all five library branches and request titles to be sent to your branch from other branches free of charge.
+You can borrow items from the collections of all 3UAS libraries (Haaga-Helia, Laurea, and Metropolia) and request titles to be sent to your branch from other branches free of charge.
 The easiest way to reserve titles and request transfers is to do it via HH Finna.

 You will receive an email notification when the reserved title is ready for collection.
-Make sure you collect the reserved title or cancel the reservation on HH Finna if you no longer require it.
+Make sure you collect the reserved title or cancel the reservation if you no longer require it.
 We will charge a fee for uncollected reservations.
+You can cancel your reservation in HH Finna if it has not yet been processed and the item is not yet available for collection.
+If your reservation has already been processed and you wish to cancel it, you can do so by contacting the pick-up library.

 If you have difficulties reading printed text, you may be able to borrow library course books for four weeks.
 The longer loan period is also available for theses and dictaphones.